Sabra Health Care REIT, Inc. research snapshot

 Industry trend

 The demographic case for senior housing is strong: the 80+ age cohort is the fastest-growing segment in the US, and demand for skilled nursing and assisted living is structurally growing.
-However, the industry faces near-term headwinds from labor costs, wage inflation for nurses and aides, and operator margin pressure from government reimbursement programs.
+The industry faces near-term headwinds from labor costs, wage inflation for nurses and aides, and operator margin pressure from government reimbursement programs.

 Valuation and margin of safety